 Economic Benefits

-SouthCoast Wind will have a continuous, long-term impact on job creation and economic opportunities in Massachusetts:
+SouthCoast Wind will provide continuous, long-term impacts on job creation and economic opportunities in Southern New England.

-- Over 14,000 good-paying new jobs and supply chain growth across all phases—development, construction, and operations
+- Thousands of direct, good-paying full-time equivalent jobs and supply chain growth across all phases of development, construction, and operations

-- Construction of the landfall, underground cabling, and onshore substations will create demand for a variety of qualified local contractors with spillover to local retail and hospitality businesses
+- Construction of the landfall, underground cabling, and onshore substations will create demand for qualified local contractors with spillover to local retail and hospitality businesses.
+SouthCoast Wind will consider opportunities for local supplier delivery of Project execution, and review Project scopes down to the line-item to identify specific ways local and diverse suppliers can engage at Tier 2+ and partner with Tier 1 suppliers.

 - Substantial revenue generated at all levels of government through taxes and other payments: